DR SIMON MAIR

 Simon is an Ecological Economist, holding degrees in Environmental Science, Environmental Management and Ecological Economics.
 He is working within our systems analysis theme.

 Simon holds a PhD in Ecological Economics from the University of Surrey (UK), an MA in Environmental Management and a BSc in Environmental Science both from the University of Lancaster (UK).
 He is currently UK country contact for the European Society for Ecological Economics.

-Mair, S, Druckman, A and T Jackson 2018: The Future Of Work — Lessons from the History of Utopian Thought.
+Mair, S, Druckman, A and T Jackson 2018.
+The Future Of Work — Lessons from the History of Utopian Thought.
 CUSP Working Paper No 13.
 Guildford: University of Surrey.

-Corlet Walker, C, Mair, S and A Druckman 2018: A Theory of Change Approach for Measuring Economic Welfare Beyond GDP.
+Corlet Walker, C, Mair, S and A Druckman 2018.
+A Theory of Change Approach for Measuring Economic Welfare Beyond GDP.
 CUSP Working Paper No 10.
 Guildford: University of Surrey.

-Mair, S, Druckman, A and T Jackson 2017: Fairness and Globalization in the Western European Clothing Supply Chain.
+Mair, S, Druckman, A and T Jackson 2017.
+Fairness and Globalization in the Western European Clothing Supply Chain.
 Ch.
 10 (pp. 131-146), In: The Social Effects of Global Trade.
 Murray, J., Malik, A. & Geschke, A. (eds) Pan Stanford